telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/rds.md

 ## Overview

-This article will show you to create a Winforms application and access data stored in the cloud.
+This article will show you to create a WinForms application and access data stored in the cloud.

-It shows how you can connect to the AWS RDS instance from a blank Winforms project as well.
+It shows how you can connect to the AWS RDS instance from a blank WinForms project as well.

 ## Step 1: Setup a Database